 AHA and BHA cleansers are available in different formulations to gently remove dead skin.
-For sensitive skin types, I like papaya enzyme or glycolic acid as gentle chemical exfoliants.
+For sensitive skin types, I like lactic acid, papain (a papaya enzyme), or glycolic acid as gentle chemical exfoliants.
 Physical exfoliation (like with beaded cleansers or brushes) can cause more harm than good by increasing the risk of irritation and inflammation of the skin.

 Topical Vitamin C is a hero antioxidant.
 This is an antioxidant that serves as an extra layer of UV protection and also can correct sun damage that has been accumulated over the years.
 It directly blocks the enzyme that is responsible for excess pigment production/hyperpigmentation (tyrosinase) which means that Vitamin C can also act as a topical brightener.
 There are many many other antioxidants that serve a similar purpose, some notable ones are Vitamin E (often available with Vitamin C in formulations), Co-enzyme Q10, green tea, etc.

 A range of moisturizers exist from light to heavy creams.
 Depending on your skin type you may prefer or require one or the other.
 Hyaluronic acid serums are a water attracting naturally derived molecule that can help to boost moisture when lotions/creams alone are not doing the trick.
 They are also a great way to combat the signs of aging.